One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

 An added benefit of making your own kombucha is mixing up your favorite flavors!

-Extra Tips: To save on initial expenses of getting started, you can find some of your supplies at thrift stores or other shops.
-Or you can get a starter kit from this link here.
+- Extra Tips: To save on initial expenses of getting started, you can find some of your supplies at thrift stores or other shops.
+Or you can get a starter kit.

 Apple Cider Vinegar

 Instead of throwing away the peels and cores of apples, you can make apple cider vinegar right in your pantry.
 We use it in dressings and chicken stock, but it’s useful beyond the kitchen for things around the house like natural conditioner and removing moles!